 But the work of the Sligo Creek Golf Association was only beginning.
 We decided to put our money where our mouth had been.
 We formed a nonprofit corporation to raise funds for course improvements.

-Through our tournaments and donations, we have raised and spent more than $50,000 on the golf course, replacing sand traps on seven of the nine holes and building a new forward tee on the 7th hole.
+Through our tournaments and donations, we have raised and spent almost $70,000 on the golf course, replacing sand traps on seven of the nine holes and building a new forward tee on the 7th hole.
 We bought rental club sets for the golf course.
 We helped bring First Tee back to Sligo to help build a new generation of golfers.
 And we’ve planted flowers and trees on the course.

 Today the Parks Department and the Revenue Authority have become our partners.
 Groundskeepers and crews have put Sligo Creek Golf Course in the best condition in years.
 Manager David Degirolamo has upgraded Grill offerings and brought new promotions to the course.